y-sakakihara/yuworkshop2025/index.md

 - 12min from Uesugi Jinja Mae Bus Stop on foot
     - Uesugi Jinja Mae Bus Stop (2 hours from Sendai Station by highway bus)

+## Introduction of Yonezawa

+Yonezawa has a long history and is famous for being the land ruled by the Date and Uesugi families.
+Uesugi Shrine, Uesugi Clan Mausoleum, and Kasuga-san Rinsen-ji, the family temple of the Uesugi, are located here.
+The main building of Yonezawa Higher Technical School, the predecessor of Yamagata University's Faculty of Engineering, still exists in Yamagata University.
+The Okitama (or some call "Oitama") region, centered on Yonezawa, has many hot springs, including Onogawa Onsen, Shirabu Onsen, and Akayu Onsen.

+For more information on Yonezawa, please visit, e.g., [Travel Yonezawa](https://en.travelyonezawa.com/).

 ## Information